Best AI Robo-Advisor Alternatives for ESG Investing in 2026

 A standard robo-advisor is built to take your hands off the wheel: answer a few questions, and it auto-allocates and rebalances a diversified portfolio for you.
 That is great for simplicity, but it is the opposite of what many values-driven investors want, which is a say in what they actually own.
 So if you care about ESG, socially responsible (SRI), or thematic investing and you want AI to help, the right frame is how much each option lets you shape the portfolio.
 This guide covers six (Walnut, M1 Finance, Betterment, Wealthfront, SoFi, and Magnifi), describes each on the same fields, orders them by how much values customization they allow, and is honest about what ESG investing actually involves, including where each option, Walnut included, is the wrong fit.

 ESG investing means weighing environmental, social, and governance factors alongside financial ones when you decide what to hold.
-It overlaps with socially responsible investing (SRI) and the broader idea of values-based investing, and in practice it can take a few forms:
+It overlaps with socially responsible investing (SRI) and the broader idea of values-based investing, but the label hides an important detail: “ESG” is not one method.
+A fund or a tool can apply your values in three fundamentally different ways, and they produce very different portfolios.
+Knowing which one a given option uses is the first thing to check, because it decides what you actually end up owning.

 Values-flexible options: Walnut and M1 Finance